The Paranormalist’s WriMoProg Page

 I admit this is ambitious.
 To be fair, though, it’s only about eight hours a day, six days a week.
 (Divided almost evenly between fiction and networking stuff.)

-I am participating in the July Camp NaNoWriMo, but I’m not going to join a cabin this time around.
-(It’s just distracting, and Lord knows I have enough distractions in my life.
-Squirrel.)
-The plan is to get through a decent draft of another third of the novel I’m working on, Bugaboo Road.
+The plan for this month (again) is to get through a decent draft of another third of the novel I’m working on, Bugaboo Road.

-I also want to get caught up on all the posts I’ve promised, which will clear the decks for stuff that will happen yet this summer. ( Part of this dedicated time will be spent visiting graveyards and festivals and such, so it won’t ALL be sitting at a desk.
+I also want to get caught up on all the posts I’ve promised, which will clear the decks for stuff that will happen yet this summer. ( Part of this dedicated work-time will be spent visiting graveyards and festivals and such, so it won’t ALL be sitting at a desk.
 Besides, I have a shiny, new, little, laptop that can go with me anywhere.)
-I need to update the ghost movies list and get started on another page that I’ve been contemplating.
-(An A-Z index of my favorite mysteries, hauntings and cryptids.)
+I need to create a homepage for my Paranormal Hotel posts, and start the Halloween countdown with updates to last year’s posts, and this year’s project — an index of my favorite mysteries, hauntings and cryptids.

 In short, it’s just time for me to focus.
 It’s summer, I am in control of my schedule, I feel more energetic and there’s no reason I can’t get a lot done.